 Indianapolis, IN 46254

 Just north of the Indianapolis Motor Speedway, Eagle Creek Park can be the perfect setting for a family friendly day trip.
 Among the largest municipal parks in the country, it offers outdoor activities like boating, hiking and swimming.
-Eagle Creek also has an adventure park and ziplining at Go Ape.
+Eagle Creek also has an adventure park and zip-lining at Go Ape.
 The expansive park additionally features a dog park, café and a top rated public golf club with two championship-caliber golf courses.
+That’s not to mention the Earth Discovery and Ornithology centers.
 Please check online for current vehicle entry rates.
+All in all, it might be worth your while to visit Eagle Creek Park during your Indianapolis vacation.

 Indiana State Fairgrounds